 FAQs

-Custody is having the care and control of a child.
-This means having the authority to make the major decisions about the child.
+Decision-making responsibility means having the authority to make the major decisions about the child.
 When a marriage or relationship breaks down parents must decide on arrangements for the care of the children.
-The law recognizes the equal right of each parent, whether or not they are married, to have custody of their children.
-Parents may be able to choose either sole or joint custody.
-Another less common arrangement is split custody.
+The law recognizes the equal right of each parent, whether or not they are married, to have decision-making responsibility for their children.
+Parents may be able to choose either sole or joint decision-making responsibility, or parents may identify specific areas where one parent has decision-making responsibility.
+For example, one parent may have sole decision-making responsibility for matters concerning education while another has sole decision-making responsibility for matters concerning the child’s religious or cultural upbringing.

 Back to top

-You and the other parent can agree on who will get custody and how access will work.
-You can put the agreement in writing in a custody agreement or include it in a separation agreement.
+You and the other parent can agree on decision-making responsibility and how parenting time will work.
+The law assumes you both have decision-making responsibility unless you agree otherwise or ask a court to decide differently.
+You can put an agreement in writing in a parenting agreement or include it in a separation agreement.
 Because this is such an important issue, you should each consult a lawyer.
 If you need help to reach an agreement, you may want to try the services of a mediator.
 If you cannot agree, you can apply to the court and a judge will decide for you.
 The judge will issue a court order, which sets out the legal responsibilities, rights and obligations of both parents.
 You will likely need the help of a lawyer to apply to court.

-*For detailed information, please refer to “Custody and Access”
+*For detailed information, please refer to “Parenting After Separation”

 Back to top